drkno/PlexSSO/Readme.md

 | `-s`/`--server`      | See `serverIdentifier` in Configuration File section. |
 | `-p`/`--preferences` | See `plexPreferencesFile` in Configuration File section. |
 | `-c`/`--cookie-domain` | See `cookieDomain` in Configuration File section.  |

+### Contributing

+Contributions welcome via pull requests and issues.
+For security issues please directly contact @drkno directly (see commits for email).